TetiHAnna/Physics-Informed-CS1/README.md

 Textbook:

-Nosenko, T. et al. (2025).
-Algorithms and Data Structures as the Foundation of AI [Study guide].
+Nosenko, T. I., Mashkina, I. V., & Yaskevych, V. O. (2025).
+Application of algorithms and data structures in artificial intelligence: A textbook.
 Borys Grinchenko Kyiv Metropolitan University.

 Citation
 If you use this methodology or code in your research or teaching, please cite the original paper and the accompanying textbook: